srajagopal/DevJam/Lab Guides/Lab 5 - Introduction to API BaaS (Backend-as-a-Service)/README.md

     a.
 Go back to the BaaS portal

     b.
-While in the ‘hotels’ collection, use the ‘READ’ method to query for hotels in the city of Burlingame
+While in the ‘hotels’ collection, use the ‘GET’ method to query for hotels in the city of Burlingame

 > ![](./media/image18.png)